Here's how blind gamer Steve Saylor creates awesome accessibility content | CNN Underscored

 If you watch a lot of Twitch or YouTube — Saylor’s channel included — you’ve almost certainly seen the Shure SM7B in action.
 This premium microphone is a staple in personal streaming setups and professional studios all over, providing broadcast-quality audio for videos, streams and podcasts.

-“Coming from a radio background, I wanted to have at least a very good dynamic microphone that can sort of compliment the voice that I have,” says Saylor.
+“Coming from a radio background, I wanted to have at least a very good dynamic microphone that can sort of complement the voice that I have,” says Saylor.
 “So I knew that that was an investment a couple of years ago… and it’s been a workhorse ever since.”

 The SM7B gets high marks around the web for its crisp audio, strong build quality and ability to to capture vocals with minimal background noise.
 We’ve tested its smaller sibling in the Shure MV7 while seeking out the best microphones, and while we consider it overkill for the average person, we did find it to offer some of the best audio quality of any microphone we’ve used.